Skip to content

 Thunderclap headache

 A study of 224 2-17-year-olds presenting to the ED with headaches found that almost 88% of them had at least one red flag sign/symptom, with one-third of these children reporting several.
-A headache that woke them from sleep was reported in 34.8% and one that occurred soon after waking was reported by 39.7%.
-Around one-third of these children ended up having neuroimaging in the ED though the prevalence of intracranial abnormalities was only around 1%.
+A headache that woke them from sleep was reported in 34.8%, and one that occurred soon after waking was reported by 39.7%, and around one-third of these children ended up having neuroimaging in the ED.
+However, the prevalence of intracranial abnormalities was only around 1%.
 Red flag findings are not uncommon in children.
-Because of these nonspecific findings we often end up performing unnecessary scans.
-Don’t hang the entire weight of your assessment on these nonspecific red flags, but instead use them to guide your management and differential diagnosis.
+Because of these nonspecific findings, we often end up performing unnecessary scans.
+Don’t hang the entire weight of your assessment on these nonspecific red flags, but instead, use them to guide your management and differential diagnosis.

 Why do we care?